-This Week’s ‘SNL’ Marked First Ever K-Pop Musical Guest With ‘BTS’
+This Week’s ‘SNL’ Marked First-Ever K-Pop Musical Guest With BTS

 — 방탄소년단 (@BTS_twt) April 14, 2019

-On SNL, the band brought their hallmark high-energy dance performance and crisp vocals to their songs “Boy With Luv” and “Mic Drop,” which each generated wild applause in the studio plus an immediate wave of international buzz on social media platforms.
+On SNL, the band brought their hallmark high-energy dance performance and crisp vocals to their songs “Boy With Luv” and “Mic Drop,” which each generated wild applause in the studio, plus an immediate wave of international buzz on social media platforms.

 Fans of BTS are known collectively as ARMY.
 In addition to the enthusiastic gushing of the mostly young enthusiasts on Instagram and Twitter, and there was indeed quite a lot of that, some posted in recognition of the cultural impact that the appearance made.

-Film Actor Paul Bee pointed out what he saw as a personal significance to the performance.
+Film actor Paul Bee pointed out that their performance had a personal significance to him.

 “I’ve been watching SNL since the late ’70s til I stopped watching in the 90s.
 Never seeing an Asian face on their staff always stung.
 But tonight I just saw 7 Korean faces gracing that damn stage and it was the best part of that show so I AM OVER IT. #BTSxSNL,” he tweeted.